cloudnapps/checkinlist/README.md

 ```
 gitk
 ```
-...You should see git history
+You should see git history

 5.install diffmerge

-...When have any uncommitted changes, run
+When have any uncommitted changes, run
 ```
 git difftool
 ```
-...You should see the diffmerge window showing changed files
+You should see the diffmerge window showing changed files